itmesh/esp-wifi_controller/README.md

  * Config day and night temperature in mobile app
  * Cotroll heater manully using app
  * Auto-shutdown of manual controll
- * Room temperature graph
+ * Room temperature chart with 1 hour and 1 day data range
- * Heater working graph
+ * Heater working chart with 1 hour and 1 day data range
  * Setting day and night hours in app

 ## 2. TODO